 Mexico Travel Guide

 Is it possible to travel Mexico on a budget?
 Learn how to plan your visit with my Yucatan Mexico travel guide — featuring travel tips, costs, things to do, where to stay, and more.
-Discover the best of the country!
+Discover the best of the country before you go!

 First of all, Mexico is huge.
 It’s difficult to write a budget travel guide generalizing the entire diverse country.